aws-solutions/serverless-bot-framework/README.md

 ## Creating a custom build
-The solution can be deployed through the CloudFormation template available on the solution home page: [Serverless Bot Framework](https://aws.amazon.com/solutions).
+The solution can be deployed through the CloudFormation template available on the solution home page: [Serverless Bot Framework](https://aws.amazon.com/solutions/implementations/serverless-bot-framework/).
 To make changes to the solution, download or clone this repo, update the source code and then run the deployment/build-s3-dist.sh script to deploy the updated Lambda code to an Amazon S3 bucket in your account.

 ### Prerequisites:
 * [AWS Command Line Interface](https://aws.amazon.com/cli/)
 * Node.js 10.x or later
+* (Optional) [AccuWeather](https://developer.accuweather.com/) or [OpenWeather](https://openweathermap.org/api) API keys

 ### 1. Create an Amazon S3 Bucket
 The CloudFormation template is configured to pull the Lambda deployment packages from Amazon S3 bucket in the region the template is being launched in.
 Create a bucket in the desired region with the region name appended to the name of the bucket. eg: for us-east-1 create a bucket named: ```my-bucket-us-east-1```